G0PLY/DCLXVI_X/README.md

 My time with this mod is coming to an end, if I do anything else it will most likely just be balance changes and a fix for multiplayer in 92223,

-Source code will be coming soon...
+Source code will be coming some day...

 =======
 --------------------------------------------------------------------------------------------------
-DCLXVI Beta Version Xb_92223 (multiplayer issues (loopback works fine), class abilites),
+DCLXVI Beta Version Xb_922231

-DCLXVI Version X 6123 (working multiplayer, no class abilities),

 =======